 We have made available £25,000 per year to support applications for training, activities or initiatives which widen access to, and participation in, mindfulness-based cognitive therapy and practices.
 In addition, we have offered training pro bono or at greatly reduced rates in countries and/or sectors with limited resources.
 Our grants are given on the expectation of clear impact, outcomes and/or key learnings, and we evaluate impact and/or outcomes.
-Read about the projects which received funding in 2016, working with prison workers and inmates, parents, communities in areas of deprivation, young people in care, people with dementia and their carers, and refugees.
+Read about the projects which received funding in previous years, working with prison workers and inmates, parents, communities in areas of deprivation, young people in care, people with dementia and their carers, and refugees.

 Named Professorship in Mind and Science

 Over its long history, many of the University’s distinguished professorships have been endowed – sometimes hundreds of years ago – because someone, somewhere, wanted to make a permanent difference.
 These donors sensed that they could make this difference by investing in scholarship and research that would attract and inspire the best minds from around the world generation after generation, so that, no matter how the subject developed, the work at Oxford would remain at the very frontier of the field.
 The building of bridges between ancient wisdom and modern science, between Eastern and Western cultures, and between science and the humanities is ushering in a new epoch in the science of mind.
 It now needs to be embedded within the academic culture of the West, so that its scholarly and practical implications are evaluated rigorously and disseminated widely.
 Oxford is a perfect place to do this as it has been the meeting place of international scholars for centuries.